 Neither company covers pre-existing conditions.
 But Healthy Paws does offer coverage for an array of veterinary care services, including accidents, cancer, surgery, emergency care, and hospitalizations.
 It has no annual limit or lifetime coverage caps, so you’ll be covered in most scenarios.

-Healthy Paws has an annual deductible, which can be beneficial if your pet experiences many issues in that year, but expensive if your pet has a chronic condition.
-Healthy Paws earned a LendEDU rating of 4.8/5.
+Healthy Paws has an annual deductible, which can be beneficial if your pet experiences any issues in that year, but expensive if your pet has a chronic condition.
+Healthy Paws earned a LendEDU rating of 4.32/5.
 You can learn more in our Healthy Paws Pet Insurance review.

 In addition to standard pet health insurance policies, Trupanion covers many hereditary conditions, congenital conditions, illnesses, hospital stays, and unidentified issues.
 It has an unlimited lifetime per condition deductible, so you’re not stuck paying for a chronic condition every year.